s3ql/s3ql/rst/fsck.rst

 This command accepts the following options:

-.. pipeinclude:: python ../bin/s3ql_verify --help
+.. pipeinclude:: python3 ../bin/s3ql_verify --help
    :start-after: show this help message and exit